 In addition to age affecting the costs for Medicaid coverage, income too can be a factor.
 Primarily, an applicant’s income and assets compared to the federal poverty line determine Medicaid coverage in Idaho.
 This means that an applicant must be within a specific income bracket in order to be considered for Medicaid coverage.
 However, if he or she is on the higher side of the bracket, he or she may be required to pay more in terms of copayments or deductibles.
 Applicants seeking Medicaid coverage who have household earnings less than the federal poverty line may have more services covered by Medicaid and fewer required expenses, if any.
 Once an applicant is approved, the state will be notify him or her on the services Medicaid covers and the types of extra fees that may be necessary down the road.

-Find out who is eligible for no cost Medicaid coverage by downloading our in-depth guide.
+Find out more about qualifications for Medicaid coverage by downloading our in-depth guide.